inventree/InvenTree/docs/docs/api/schema.md

 This documentation is for API version: `166`

+!!! tip "API Schema History"
+    We track API schema changes, and provide a snapshot of each API schema version in the [API schema repository](https://github.com/inventree/schema/).

 ## API Schema File

 The API schema file is available for download, and can be used for generating client libraries, or for testing API endpoints.